google-apis-rs/generator/README.md

 1. Built-in debugging and tracing allows to understand what's going on, and what's wrong.
    * **Byron thinks that** providing full output of requests and responses when using the CLI really helped.
 However, this time around there might be some more logging, using `tracing` or `log` at least.
 Here once again it becomes interesting to see if different systems can be supported, to allow people to tailor their experience based on their needs. `cargo features` could come a long way.
 1. The code we generate defines the standard for interacting with Google services via Rust.
    * Google uses these crates!
-They are that good!
+They are that good! 😉 (Google uses more efficient means internally, no JSON involved!)
 1. The code base is made for accepting PRs and making contributions easy
    * To stay relevant, people must contribute.
    * The original authors won't stay around forever (see [GitPython](https://github.com/gitpython-developers/GitPython))